 - Submission: Select either Individual Students or Student Groups.
 Instructor-submission assignments will not work for this assignment.

-- Review: You must select Peer Reviews for how grades will be generated.
+- Review: You must select Peer Reviews for How are reviews generated?

 Edit Live Presentation Assignment Settings